moklia/moklia.github.io/about.markdown

 ---

-Hi, I'm Moklia, a seasonal gardener and full time learner.
+Hi, I'm Moklia, a seasonal gardener and a full time learner.

 I've been living in Sasakatoon since the begining of 2012, and being a gardener since 2015.